 Over the past 50 years, many zoos have evolved from centers of animal entertainment to centers of animal education and conservation.
 Your local zoo is a great way to gain experience with captive wildlife as a volunteer, an intern in animal care, or a docent with educational programs.
 Aquariums also have similar opportunities.

 In contrast to wildlife rescue operations, sanctuaries are centers where wild animals, who may have been rescued by the sanctuary for a variety of reasons, are kept and cared for until their end of life or until a spot opens up at a zoo.
-The goal of these centers tends more to be about providing a high quality, dignified life for animals.
+The goal of these centers tends more to be about providing high quality, dignified lives for animals.
 An example is PAWS, the Performing Animal Welfare Sanctuary in California, which rescues big cats, bears, and elephants from circus acts and life as “pets.”
-Other sanctuaries might have wolves or another species of ecological importance.
+Other sanctuaries might have wolves or other species of ecological importance.
 Check if a wildlife sanctuary near you takes volunteers.

 Go to College

 If you want to make an impact on the world, the university experience will help you make that happen.
 You will be exposed to perspectives and issues that will challenge you, inspire you, and make you a more cultured and empathic individual.
 If you are hoping to work with wildlife, a research university may be your best bet.
 Many research institutions conduct a myriad of studies on captive and free-ranging wildlife to answer many important questions and strongly encourage students to get involved with research projects.
 Some of these projects may even involve international work with animals—I know college students who have worked on projects in Africa with gorillas, in South America with sea turtles, and in Italy with feral swine!